ca¶

-The ca command allows you to make changes to the material of MKE Root CA servers.
-Specifically, you can automatically rotate the server material or replace it with your own certificate and private key.
+With the ca command you can make changes to the material of MKE Root CA servers.
+Specifically, you can set the server material to rotate automatically or you can replace it with your own certificate and private key.

-The ca command must be be run on a manager node:
+The ca command must be run on a manager node:

 docker container run --rm -it \